Izzybelle/Capstone-Project/README.md

 # General Assembly Capstone Project: NLP and Binary Classification of Yelp business reviews
 Predicting if a Yelp Business Review is useful or not.
+What chracterizes a useful review?

 This repository contains the documentation and code for my Capstone project on Yelp business reviews.
 This is split into 4 parts:
 - Pitch and problem statement